qq456cvb/Point-Transformers/README.md

 python train.py
 ```
 ### Results
 Using Adam with learning rate decay 0.3 for every 50 epochs, train for 200 epochs; data augmentation follows [this repo](https://github.com/yanx27/Pointnet_Pointnet2_pytorch).
-For Hengshuang and Nico, initial LR is 1e-3 (maybe fine-tuned later); for Menghao, initial LR is 1e-4, as suggested by the [author](https://github.com/MenghaoGuo).
+For Hengshuang and Nico, initial LR is 1e-3 (I would appreciate if someone could fine-tune these hyper-paramters); for Menghao, initial LR is 1e-4, as suggested by the [author](https://github.com/MenghaoGuo).
 ModelNet40 classification results (instance average) are listed below:
 | Model | Accuracy |
 |--|--|
 | Hengshuang |  89.6|